Extended Overnight Excursions

 Extended overnight field trips start in the fourth grade and continue into the eighth grade, deepening the understanding of the current curriculum.
 See below for more information on each excursion.

-A trip to Malakoff Diggins offers fourth grade students an opportunity to bring their studies of Caifornia's Gold Rush era to life.
-Students, parents, and teachers take part in a three day, two night adventure that includes woodworking, gold panning, candle making, and more.
+A trip to Coloma Outdoor Discovery School offers fourth grade students an opportunity to bring their studies of Caifornia's Gold Rush era to life.
+Students, parents, and teachers take part in a three day, two night adventure that includes gold panning, hoe downs, cornbread making, hike the Monroe Ridge, and more.
 Food is prepared over an open fire, and everyone sleeps in tents pitched in the meadow.
-Participants also hike to the site of California's largest hydraulic mine.
-An important part of this trip is the community-building with parents and students alike.

 5th Grade: Science Camp at Walker Creek

 The fifth grade extended overnight trip to science camp offers the opportunity to enhance our on-campus science curriculum focusing on botany, zoology, inter-species relationships, and interdependence in nature.
-For five days and four nights, participants stay at beautiful Walker Creek Outdoor School for a variety of leaning and bonding adventures including tide-pooling at Tomales Bay, the challenging trek to Walker Peak, team-building activities with classmates, a solo night hike, and of course, the Barnyard Boogie (an ACS fifth grader's first school dance).
+For five days and four nights, participants stay at beautiful Web of Life Field (WOLF), Monte Toyon Campus, for a variety of learning and bonding adventures.

 6th Grade: Yosemite National Park